Signed in as:

 Buildings as memory.
 Infrastructure as metaphor.
 Stories as shelter.

-A collection of lyrical essays and imagined transcripts that explore spaces like the stairwell, the office, the lift, the meeting room, and what they hold.
+This collection features lyrical essays and imagined transcripts that explore various spaces, such as the stairwell, the office, the lift, and the meeting room, revealing the emotional storytelling they hold.
+These narratives honour the overlooked and reframe maintenance, observation, and infrastructure as deeply human.

 Coming soon: